ikunetwork/WhitePaper/README.md

 \(ii\) how much capital is being raised and for what percentage of `RST[x]`, with proposers encouraged to not issue 100% of `RST[x]` to account for future capital requirements and
 \(iii\) the scientific justification of proposed R&D.

-A standard `RST[x]` proposal template will be provided by the IN for `RFP`.
-Further `RFP` value may be determined by the IKU user submitting the proposal, allowing for a flat environment in which value proposition may be programmed into an `RST[x]`.<open zeppelin citation upgrade> This leaves significant room for `RST[x]` value creativity.
+A standard `RST[x]` proposal template will be provided.
+Further value may be determined by the IKU user submitting the proposal, allowing for a flat environment in which value proposition may be programmed into an `RST[x]`.<open zeppelin citation upgrade> This leaves significant room for `RST[x]` value creativity.

 Participants will use the `devTools` to peer review.
 The IN peer review process to score an `RFP` can be defined as a function: